-6. After charging, check level of electrolyte and add as needed to bring to proper level.
+6. After charging, check level of electrolyte and add as needed to bring level to 3/16" above cell plates.

 - 7. Reinstall cell caps. - 8.
 Slide battery partially into battery housing.

 9. Connect positive (+) cable (red) first, from wiring harness to the positive terminal (+) on battery using bolt and nut provided in hardware bag.
 Connect negative (-) cable (black) last, to negative terminal (-) on battery using bolt and nut.
 Apply a small amount of grease over terminals to prevent corrosion.